naninovel/docs/docs/en/guide/characters.md

 Note that the above command will only attempt to invoke a [SetTrigger](https://docs.unity3d.com/ScriptReference/Animator.SetTrigger.html) with "Surprise" argument on the animator controller attached to the prefab; you have to compose the underlying [animator](https://docs.unity3d.com/Manual/Animator) state machine yourself.

 ::: info NOTE
-Current actual version of Cubism SDK for Unity is working directly with `Animator` component; expressions and poses (exported as expression.json and pose.json), that were previously used in Cubism 2.x are now [deprecated](https://docs.live2d.com/cubism-sdk-tutorials/blendexpression) and not supported by Naninovel's extension for Live2D.
+The current version of Cubism SDK for Unity works directly with `Animator` component; expressions and poses (exported as expression.json and pose.json) that were previously used in Cubism 2.x are now [deprecated](https://docs.live2d.com/cubism-sdk-tutorials/blendexpression) and not supported by Naninovel's extension for Live2D.
 :::

 When Live2D's `CubismLookController` and `CubismMouthController` components are present and set up on the Live2D model prefab, `Live2DController` can optionally use them to control look direction and mouth animation (aka lip sync feature) of the character.